shaikhareeb/SweetDreams/README.md

 A citation for deleting audio files via removing blobs from GCP from this StackOverflow link (https://stackoverflow.com/questions/53657627/deleting-multiple-blobs-from-google-cloud-storage-efficiently) is included in UploadManager.kt

+Certain emojis and unicode values used in the source code are from https://www.iemoji.com/.

 # Copyright & License